Clever/kayvee-go/README.md

 ## Change log

+- v4.0
+  - Added methods to read and write the `Logger` object from a a `context.Context` object.
+  - Middleware now injects the logger into the request context.
+  - Updated to require Go 1.7.
 - v3.0 - Removed sentry-go dependency
 - v2.4 - Add kayvee-go/validator for asserting that raw log lines are in a valid kayvee format.
 - v2.3 - Expose logger.M.